Tone Your Body with Dance Inspired Workouts

 Works the Entire Body!

 Hip rolls work the core in a significant way, in hip-hop and salsa for example.
-Lower body is mainly used in every form of dance but can be overloaded while hopping and getting low on the floor.
+The lower body is mainly used in every form of dance but can be overloaded while hopping and getting low on the floor.

 The stamina and endurance required places dance high on the calorie expenditure scale, which results in melting extra fat to support a lean appearance.